 If You Kill Him, You Will Be Just Like Him: Cubbi's reason for rescuing Igthorn in "For a Few Sovereigns More."
-Cubbi had made a promise to Igthorn to rescue him, and only someone as treacherous as Igthorn would go back on a promise.
+Cubbi makes a promise to Igthorn to rescue him, and only someone as treacherous as Igthorn would go back on a promise.

 I Lied: Igthorn tries this on Flint Shrubwood, the bounty hunter, in "For a Few Sovereigns More".
 Big mistake.

-There are elements of this.
 Most of the Gummi Bears set off in ships to find new land where they wouldn't be persecuted by humans.
 A small number remained in Gummi Glen, to watch and wait for the day it was safe for the other Gummis to return.
 Five hundred years later, there are six left.
-However, by the end of season One it's made clear that there's a thriving Gummi society across the ocean.
+However, by the end of Season One it's made clear that there's a thriving Gummi society across the ocean.

 On a slightly smaller scale, in Season Two the group come across another Gummi Bear called Chummi, who's really desperate to find other bears.
 The small bits he mentions about his past indicate he was from another warren that stayed behind but, like Gummi Glen, their numbers dwindled until there was only him.